hpcugent/vsc_user_docs/mkdocs/docs/HPC/getting_started.md

 {%- endif %}

-In our example when running <code>ls</code> in the current directory you should see 2 new files:
+In our example when running `ls` in the current directory you should see 2 new files:

 - **run.sh.o{{jobid}}**, containing *normal output messages* produced by job {{jobid}};
 - **run.sh.e{{jobid}}**, containing *errors and warnings* produced by job {{jobid}}.